Find answer to your question

 We close our open enrollment one week before the start of a semester.
 Be sure to subscribe to the mailing list to get updates throughout each enrollment period.

-Your weekly live session will run approximately 2-3 hours.
+Your weekly live session will run for approximately 2 hours.
 Your weekly time commitment for assignments can be anywhere from 7-20 hours.
-This course is project based, so you will ultimately decide how many hours to pour into each weeks deliverable.
+This course is project-based, so you will ultimately decide how many hours to pour into each weeks deliverable.
 But plan on a minimum of 10 hours per week.

 Week nights or weekends.
 We understand that many of our students have 9-5 commitments, so live sessions are scheduled either after working hours, or on the weekend.
 Your exact class time will be determined at the start of each semester, based on your mentor assignment.